BBVA/patton/docs/source/api.rst

        }

    :statuscode 200: no error
-   :statuscode 404: there's no user
+   :statuscode 404: there's no CVE information

    **Example request with param** ``cpeDetailed``: